Education

 Finding Free Money for College

 College isn’t getting any less expensive, which is why the hunt for scholarship dollars is so important.
-FiLife recently highlighted their five favorite places to go scholarship shopping: CollegeBoard, FastWeb, Peterson’s, Scholarships.com, and the Department of Education.
-One other source of scholarship money to consider is Christian Community Credit Union, a sponsor of this eNewsletter. ...
-[Read more]
+FiLife recently highlighted their favorite places to go scholarship shopping: CollegeBoard, FastWeb, Peterson’s, and Scholarships.com.
+One other source of scholarship money to consider is Christian Community Credit Union, a sponsor of this eNewsletter.
+They sometimes offer scholarship money.

 Controlling What We Can Control